Orbital Welding Machine Engineered for Versatility

 Our AdaptArc technicians will coordinate with you to diagnose a problem with your ORBITMASTER® controller.
 A determination will then be made if the repair can be completed by you or the controller will need to be returned to us for repair.
 The design of the system lends itself to on-site repairs.
 For instance, if it’s determined to be a board issue, you can simply replace the old board, in-situ, by removing a few screws, sliding out the old board, and replacing it with a new board provided by Tri Tool.

-Which power supply comes with the welding system and what are the voltage configurations?
-Is the welding system compitable with other power supplies?
+Which power supply comes with the orbital welding machine and what are the voltage configurations?
+Is the welding system compatible with other power supplies?

 Are the consumable parts used in the AdaptArc custom and difficult and expensive to obtain?

-Just as Tri Tool supports customers who have acquired one of our pipe cutting and beveling tools with high quality parts, AdaptArc system owners will be able to acquire consumables quickly and economically directly from Tri Tool or one of its authorized distributors; at your option, you may also acquire consumable parts which are manufactured by world recognized manufactures from your local welding supply distributor.
+Just as Tri Tool supports customers who have acquired one of our pipe cutting and beveling tools with high-quality parts, AdaptArc system owners will be able to acquire consumables quickly and economically directly from Tri Tool or one of its authorized distributors; at your option, you may also acquire consumable parts that are manufactured by world recognized manufacturers from your local welding supply distributor.

 What automatic welding programs come standard with AdaptArc and how do I acquire programs for other applications?

-Many companies offering automatic welding systems claim to be flexible; what is an example of a feature unique to AdapArc's welding system that provides true flexibility?
+Many companies offering automatic orbital welding machines claim to be flexible; what is an example of a feature unique to AdapArc's welding system that provides true flexibility?

 It is the only true DUAL HEAD welding system in the welding industry that can switch between GTAW and GMAW-P/FCAW in only a few minutes with no need to remove the weld head from the track.